HekiNav/helsinki-live-train-map/README.md

 [Open the Helsinki LED Train Map Web Simulator](https://hekinav.github.io/helsinki-live-train-map/sim.html)

+- Use the map mode button to switch display modes, just like on the real thing
 - Works with most modern browsers
 - Fetches data from the API

+---
+## Server

+Processes the data from [digitraffic](https://www.digitraffic.fi/rautatieliikenne/).

+The api is tunneled to [hekinav-api.loophole.site](https://hekinav-api.loophole.site/).

+### Running locally

+Install npm packages

+`npm install`

+Start the api (uses port 3001 by default)

+`npm start`

 ---